dlai0001/inspiration-ci/README.md

 About:

 This was just a fun project to get to know angular and working with pub/sub in angular apps.
-I don't intent on maintaining this, but pull requests and suggestions are welcome.
+I don't intend on maintaining this as a supported project, but pull requests and suggestions are welcome.